mwigdahl/friend-finder/README.md

 This friend finder application allow you to fill out 10 questions on a web form and compare your results against the existing people in friends array.
 Every time you complete a form, your profile will be added to the array to be compared against for future users.

 ### How to use the app
+1. Run `npm install`
+2. Initialize server with `node server.js` command.
+3. Go to localhost port to view application in browser.
-Go to the `/survey` page to fill out survey.
+4. Go to the `/survey` page to fill out survey.

 ### Technology used